audstanley/gQuicKcpTcpBenchmark/README.md

 # gQuicKcpTcpBenchmark
 This application runs a benchmark against gQUIC, KCP, and TCP protocols.

-## To get started, you must run A derivative Linux OS, the binaries for KCP Tun are amd_x64 based.
+## To get started, you must run a derivative Linux OS, the binaries for KCP Tun are amd_x64 based.
 You will also need google chrome installed, and at a minimum Node v8+.
 This is currently tested on Node v13.

 ```bash